 In early 2019, OCR also fined Touchstone Imaging Medical for a whopping $3 million.
 Only after getting notified by the FBI and OCR, the medical imaging firm learned that their data had been breached.
 What’s more, the firm had waited several months to investigate the security incident despite being warned by the FBI and OCR.
 And by then, 300,000 patients’ data had already been compromised.

 What can we learn?

 There are myriad other examples where healthcare organizations have been fined due to unsatisfactory HIPAA practices.
-The lessons we can learn from these is that you either use a HIPAA compliance management software or get assistance from someone who is well versed in the provisions of HIPAA.
+The lessons we can learn from these is that you either use HIPAA compliance management software or get assistance from someone who is well versed in the provisions of HIPAA.
 OCR Director, Roger Severino also advises organizations to encrypt their mobile devices.
 Thefts are inevitable and it is best to encrypt mobile devices to thwart identity thieves.

 Unencrypted devices are a major vector for medical identity theft.
 You should either encrypt your devices or implement measures to prevent further repercussions like medical identity theft.
-Many leading hospitals use biometric patient identification platforms to not only prevent medical identity theft but to also improve patient matching rates and eliminate duplicate records.
+Many leading hospitals use biometric patient identification platforms to not only prevent medical identity theft but also improve patient matching rates and eliminate duplicate records.

 What will you find in our HIPAA compliance management software?

 Lifespan has signed a resolution agreement with OCR to devise a corrective action plan.
 And under this plan, the health system is required to: